LiveHelperChat/doc/docs/chat/start-chat-form-settings.md

 If you have only message label required and have checked this you should see UI like

 ![Minimal UI](/img/chat/chat-minimal-ui.jpg)

+### Hide start chat button.
+Usefull if in the theme you choose bot and trigger with a buttons.

+If your start chat form does not require any fields by default you will see only one bottom `Start a chat with us!`.
+You can hide this button also by checking this option.

+### Lazy load widget content.
+Widget content will be loaded only if visitor clicks a status icon.

+By default we load widget content before visitor even clicks a status icon.
+This way we avoid any delay before showing any widget content, but it also increases payload for the website.
+You can minimize payload for the website and accept a small delay before widget content is shown by checking this option.

 ### Initial user message height in pixels